Vienna Convention on the Law of Treaties: Statehood question

 When a treaty is open to "States", it may be difficult or impossible for the depositary authority to determine which entities are States.
 If the treaty is restricted to Members of the United Nations or Parties to the Statute of the International Court of Justice, there is no ambiguity.
 However, a difficulty has occurred as to possible participation in treaties when entities that appeared otherwise to be States could not be admitted to the United Nations or become Parties to the Statute of the International Court of Justice because of the opposition for political reasons of a permanent member of the Security Council or have not applied for ICJ or UN membership.
 Since that difficulty did not arise as concerns membership in the specialized agencies, on which there is no "veto" procedure, a number of those States became members of specialized agencies and so were in essence recognized as States by the international community.
-Accordingly, to allow for as wide a participation as possible, a number of conventions then provided that they were also open for participation to States members of specialized agencies.
-The type of entry-into-force clause used in the Vienna Convention on the Law of Treaties was later called the "Vienna formula," and its wording was used by various treaties, conventions and organizations.
+Accordingly, to allow for as wide a participation as possible, several conventions then provided that they were also open for participation to state members of specialized agencies.
+The type of entry-into-force clause used in the Vienna Convention on the Law of Treaties was later called the "Vienna formula", and various treaties, conventions and organizations used its wording.

 Some treaties that use it include provisions that in addition to these States any other State invited by a specified authority or organization (commonly the United Nations General Assembly or an institution created by the treaty in question) can also participate, thus making the scope of potential signatories even broader.

 Interpretation of treaties

-Articles 31-33 of the VCLT entail principles for interpreting conventions, treaties etc. These principles are recognized as representing customary international law, for example by the International Law Commission (ILC).
+Articles 31–33 of the VCLT entail principles for interpreting conventions, treaties, etc. These principles are recognized as representing customary international law, for example by the International Law Commission (ILC).

 The interpretational principles codified in Article 31 are to be used before applying those of Article 32, which explicitly states that it offers supplementary means of interpretation.

 The European Court of Justice has also applied the interpretational provisions of the VCLT in different cases, including the Bosphorus Queen Case (2018), in which the court interpreted the extent of the term "any resources" in Article 220(6) of UNCLOS.

 The VCLT is often relied upon in investment arbitration cases.